 We require 24 hour’s notice if are unable to keep a scheduled appointment.
 Our cancellation policy reflects our commitment to you and respect for your time a well as our therapists.
 A $100.00 Late Cancellation/No Show fee applies to all appointments not cancelled before 24 hours.
 You will need to contact your therapist directly by email or telephone to cancel your appointment.

 Yes.
 We are committed to promoting accessible and affordable services.
 Mental health is equally – and in many cases more – important than physical health.
 You have health insurance to help subsidize the costs of your health care for a reason.
-Presently we are only paneled with CareFirst/Blue Cross Blue Shield for in-network benefits.
+Presently we are only paneled with CareFirst/Blue Cross Blue Shield and CIGNA for in-network benefits.
 We do provide superbills for clients who have other insurance carriers that would like to utilize their out of network benefits.

 What if I am Having a Mental Health Emergency or Having Suicidal Thoughts?